mohatt/gatsby-plugin-advanced-pages/README.md

         suffix: '/page/:page'
       },
       typeNames: {
-        page: 'Page',
+        page: 'Page'
-        route: 'Route'
       }
     }
   }
 ]
 ```

-### basePath
+#### basePath
 > Type: `String` Default: `/`

 Root url for all pages created through the plugin

-### engine
-> Type: `String` Options: `mdx` | `remark` Default: `remark`

-Specifies which Markdown transformer the plugin should use to transform markdown nodes into pages.

-### template
+#### template
 > Type: `String` Default: `null`

-Default template to be used for pages with no `template` metadata defined
+Default template to be used for pages with no `template` metadata defined.
+It could be a file name located under [`{directories.templates}`](#configuration) or a path relative to the project's directory.

-### Directory locations

-File System directories needed for the plugin to work

-#### directories.pages
-> Type: `String` Default: `content/pages`

-Location of Markdown files that should be transformed into pages, any files outside this directory will be ignored

 #### directories.templates
 > Type: `String` Default: `src/templates`

-Location of template components used to render pages
+Location of template components used to render pages.
+The path could either be relative to your project's directory or an absolute path

 #### directories.helpers
 > Type: `String` Default: `gatsby/pages`

-Location of page helpers

-### Pagination

-Options for pagination functionality
+Location of page helpers.
+The path could either be relative to your project's directory or an absolute path

 #### pagination.limit
 > Type: `Number` Default: `10`